 If the incident record clearly contains outliers, it is generally recommended to exclude the record from the analysis.
-However, before excluding such records, it is suggested that a quick internet search be conducted to see if some unusual fire did occur.
-Additionally, if time permits, following up with the fire department that submitted the incident record may be the best method to use for data verification.
+However, before excluding such records, a quick internet search is completed to see if some unusual fire did occur.
+Additionally, if time permits, the USFA follows up with the fire department that submitted the incident record for data verification.

-National Fire Incident Reporting System Analytic Resources
+National Fire Incident Reporting System analytic resources

-Several resources that provide more detailed documentation on using the NFIRS and the NFIRS data are available.
+Several resources that provide more detailed documentation on using the NFIRS and NFIRS data are available.
 The "National Fire Incident Reporting System Complete Reference Guide" provides instructions for reporting data to the NFIRS and an understanding of the data elements collected by the system.
 It also serves as a reference for coding the data.